bbauska/Coursera-Bootstrap/readme.md

 as building up the distribution files, is also an equally important task.

-We\'ll look at some of these through examples in the next exercise and also the next lesson where we will look at task runners.
+We&apos;ll look at some of these through examples in the next exercise and also the next lesson where we will look at task runners.

 <h4>NPM Scripts</h4>

-As a first approach to automating our tasks, let\'s look at the example of using NPM scripts.
+As a first approach to automating our tasks, let&apos;s look at the example of using NPM scripts.
 Indeed, we had already started using NPM scripts in this course in the earlier lessons.

-Let\'s quickly revisit our package.json file to see how we have used a couple of NPM scripts in our package.json file to automate a couple of tasks.
+Let&apos;s quickly revisit our package.json file to see how we have used a couple of NPM scripts in our package.json file to automate a couple of tasks.